Piotr1215/katacoda-scenarios/crossplane/crossplane-cli/step5/step5.md

-## Check resources utilization

-The top command acts similarity to the _kubectl top pods_ giving insight into the resources utilization by the Crossplane pod.

-By default the _top_ subcommand will search for crossplane pods in the _crossplane-system_ namespace, however it's possible to change it with the _-n_ flag.

-Let's see the command in action: `crossplane beta top`.

-It's also possible to print a short summary by using the _-s_ or _--summary_, `crossplane beta top --summary`
+## Trace packages

+The _trace_ subcommand was introduced with the [Crossplane v1.14 release](https://blog.crossplane.io/crossplane-v1-14/), however in this release it was expanded by adding the capability to trace _packages_ installation.
+This is very helpful as Crossplane configurations can bring a lot of additional resources such as providers and functions.

+Let's apply a very powerful [Crossplane CaaS](https://marketplace.upbound.io/configurations/upbound/configuration-caas/v0.2.0) (Cluster As a Service) composition `kubectl apply -f /root/trace/caas.yaml`{{exec}}

+Now we can trace the installation progress of all the package components `crossplane beta trace configuration/configuration-caas`{{exec}}

+Notice how the packages status update in real time giving a deep insight into the installation process.

-### Next Step
+## Next Step

-Next we will learn how to use the _convert_ command
+Next we will learn how to use _convert_ command